MihaiTheCoder/BehavioralPatterns/README.md

 ### b.
 When to use Observer pattern

 ### c.
 Actors
-* Subject -> Interface/Abstract Notifies interested observers when an event occurs
+* Subject -> Interface/Abstract Notifies interested observers when an event occurs.
+Allows Observer to subscribe/unsubscribe.
-* Concrete Subject -> Implementation of Subject
+* Concrete Subject -> Implementation of Subject.
-* Observer -> Interface/Abstract class -> Registers to a subject, to be notified when a specific event happens
+* Observer -> Interface/Abstract class -> Defines a method to be called when the Subject wants to notify observers
-* Concrete Observer -> Implementation of the observer
+* Concrete Observer -> Implementation of the observer.
+Registers to a subject, to be notified when a specific event happens

 ### d.
 Pitfalls
 * Lapsed Listener problem